a-mhamdi/ros2/Slides/parts/nodes-com.typ

 ---

 #exo("Mini Code (Python, minimal)", [
-    7. Fill in the blanks to create a simple *ROS2* publisher node in Python:
+    7. Fill in the blanks to create a simple *ROS 2* publisher node in Python:
     ])

 ```python